Regular Army of the Georgian Democratic Republic

 The Regular Army of the Democratic Republic of Georgia (საქართველოს დემოკრატიული რესპუბლიკის რეგულარული არმია) was the military of the Democratic Republic of Georgia.
+It existed in parallel to the People's Guard of Georgia.

 History

 Background (1917–1918)

-In response to the October Revolution of 1918 and the collapse of the Russian Provisional Government, the Transcaucasian political organizations refused to recognize the new Bolshevik government.
-They set up the Transcaucasian Commissariat, a coalition government of Azerbaijani Musavats, Armenian Dashkans and Georgian Social-Democrats.
-This body was initially designed as a temporary measure until the legitimate government would be restored, viewing the region as an integral part of Russia, although it later decided to break away from Russia in April 1918 and the sovereign Transcaucasian Democratic Federative Republic was proclaimed.
+In response to the October Revolution of 1917 and the collapse of the Russian Provisional Government, the major Transcaucasian political organizations refused to recognize the new Bolshevik government.
+They established the Transcaucasian Commissariat, a coalition government composed of Azerbaijani Musavats, Armenian Dashnaks, and Georgian Social-Democrats.
+Initially conceived as a temporary administration pending the restoration of a legitimate Russian government, the Commissariat continued to regard Transcaucasia as part of Russia.
+However, amid the Russian Civil War and the Brest-Litovsk negotiations, it eventually moved toward independence, and the sovereign Transcaucasian Democratic Federative Republic was proclaimed in April 1918.

-The Transcaucasian Commissariat inherited the Caucasian Front of the First World War.
-Russian Caucasian Army was exhausted, its servicemen were won over by Bolsheviks, and it was self-demobilizing.
+The Transcaucasian Commissariat inherited responsibility for the Caucasian Front of the First World War.
+The Russian Caucasian Army was exhausted and increasingly disorganized, with many of its soldiers sympathetic to the Bolsheviks and the army undergoing a process of spontaneous demobilization.

-As the threat of Turkish invasion grew under such conditions, the Transcaucasian government decided to authorize the creation of the national armed forces from the remnants of the Russian army to occupy the deserted posts.
-The respective national councils of the Transcaucasian nations and their military commissariats were tasked with this mission.
-However, the process was undermined by a lack of weaponry and ammunition, political lobbyism over professionalism, Bolshevik sympathies among soldiers and weak military morale and discipline.
+As the threat of an Ottoman invasion grew, the Transcaucasian government authorized the formation of national armed forces from the remnants of the Russian army to occupy abandoned positions along the front.
+The respective national councils and military commissariats of the Transcaucasian peoples were tasked with organizing these forces.
+However, the process was hampered by shortages of weapons and ammunition, political patronage at the expense of military professionalism, widespread Bolshevik sympathies among the soldiers, and low morale and discipline.

-The Georgian Army Corps was formed from the Georgian personnel of the Russian army on the Caucasus Front on 5 November 1917.
-The Transcaucasian Commissariat and the Army Command believed that the national corps would be better at defending their land against the Ottomans unlike other units on this front which were revolutionary-minded and no longer wanted to engage in military conflict, which resulted in massive desertions.
-However, the national units, including Georgian, also suffered from the same problem, and were not combat-capable.
-In reality, the Georgian Corps united only 10,300 men, thus being less than the size of a single full division.
-In February 1918, the Georgian regiments organized mutinies in Gori, Telavi and Kutaisi but were put down by the Red Guard.
+The Georgian Army Corps was formed from Georgian personnel serving in the Russian army on the Caucasus Front on 5 November 1917.
+The Transcaucasian Commissariat and the army command believed that national formations would be more effective in defending the region against the Ottomans than the other units on the front, which were increasingly influenced by revolutionary ideas and unwilling to continue fighting, leading to mass desertions.
+However, the national formations, including the Georgian Corps, were themselves affected by declining morale and discipline and proved largely incapable of sustained combat operations.
+The Georgian Corps comprised only about 10,300 men, making it smaller than a full division.
+In February 1918, Georgian regiments mutinied in Gori, Telavi, and Kutaisi, but the uprisings were suppressed by the Red Guard.

-The Red Guard was a paramilitary organization of the Social Democratic Party of Georgia established in 1917 as the major political parties began to form their own armed forces amidst the revolutions.
-It was initially called the Workers' Red Guard.
-Its first operation involved seizing a district gun-depot of Tiflis on 12 December 1917 from the pro-Bolshevik guards, thus preventing the Bolshevik coup in Georgia.
-The Red Guard was subordinated to the Tiflis Council of Workers' and Soldiers', a body dominated by Georgian Social Democrats.
-The Guard mainly consisted of volunteers, with there being no officer ranks in its command.
+The Red Guard was a paramilitary organization of the Social Democratic Party of Georgia established in 1917 as the major political parties began forming their own armed forces amid the revolutionary upheavals.
+Initially known as the Workers' Red Guard, it carried out its first major operation on 12 December 1917, when it seized a district arms depot in Tiflis from pro-Bolshevik guards, thereby preventing a Bolshevik coup in Georgia.
+The Red Guard was subordinated to the Tiflis Council of Workers' and Soldiers' Deputies, a body dominated by Georgian Social Democrats.
+It consisted primarily of volunteers and had no formal officer corps.